 Research showed that the use of human models could increase purchase intention because it lends the image an element of social presence.
 In this case, social presence refers to the ability of the image to make the customers experience others as being psychologically present.

 It is one of the determinants of purchase intention because it bridges the barrier between the customer and the computer screen.
 Human models can minimize this limitation by providing what online shopping commonly lacks — human warmth.
 The right image above uses a real woman’s hand, which signals human involvement.
 Meanwhile, the image on the left uses a mannequin.
 Between these two images, it’s clear that the one on the right conveys more emotions.
 This, according to the study, makes your website more trustworthy.

 This style of jewelry photography is advantageous if you’re selling on an e-commerce platform where many sellers sell the same items.
-The reason being is that the more social presence signals you use in the photo, the more emotionally connected the customer will be on your item compared to those sellers who don’t apply the same style.
+This is because the more social presence signals you use in the photo, the more emotionally connected the customer will be to your item compared to those sellers who don’t apply the same style.
 This eventually leads to higher purchase intent.

 9. DIY gone wrong

 We get that sometimes jewelers would try to be the jack of all trades, especially if the resource is scarce.
-However, some jobs are better left with the experts.
-A badly retouched photo can quickly derail all the hard work you put in the production process.
-Hence, if you don’t have the required technical skills to polish your jewelry images, it would be best to weight between your options.
-First, you can invest your time learning the skills required to navigate whatever software you’re using or second, hire a professional post-production team/company to retouch your photos to perfection.
+However, some jobs are better left to the experts.
+A badly retouched photo can quickly derail all the hard work you put into the production process.
+Hence, if you don’t have the required technical skills to polish your jewelry images, it would be best to weigh your options.
+First, you can invest your time learning the skills required to navigate whatever software you’re using, or second, hire a professional post-production team/company to retouch your photos to perfection.
 Try a cost-benefit analysis and go for the option that serves your long-term goal.